-This project and report (including any enclosures and attachments) was overseen by Muddasir Ilyas of City of Ryde Council and prepared by Crossley Transport Planning Pty Ltd. on the request of City of Ryde.
+This report (including any enclosures and attachments) has been prepared by Crossley Transport Planning Pty Ltd on the request of City of Ryde.
 The report is for the exclusive use and benefit of City of Ryde and solely for the purpose set out in the engagement documentation.
 Unless we provide express prior written consent, no part of this report should be reproduced, distributed or communicated to any third party.
 We do not accept any liability if this report is used for an alternative purpose from which it is intended, nor to any third party in respect of this report.